superturboryan/Flickr-Viewer/README.md

 # Flickr-Viewer

-Browse and share publicly available images from the Flickr API
+Browse and share publicly available images from the Flickr API.

+🔧 Uses modern UICollectionView APIs like NSDiffableDataSource and UICollectionViewCompositionalLayout.

 💻  Versions: Xcode 12.1 / Swift 5